-Boldly colored and perky, the Anna’s hummingbird is a year-round star of the western hummingbird species.
-This is one of few hummingbirds to stay in most of its range throughout the year, and in doing so this member of the Trochilidae bird family brings a touch of color and personality to birders’ backyards in every season.
+Boldly colored and perky, the Anna’s hummingbird is a year-round star of the western hummingbird species along the Pacific coast.
+This is one of few hummingbirds to stay in most of its range throughout the year, and in doing so this member of the Trochilidae bird family brings a touch of color and personality to birders’ yards in every season.
 Discover more facts about the Anna's hummingbird with this informational profile, and learn to appreciate these tiny wonders even more.

-- Markings: Dimorphic species.
-Males have an iridescent pinkish red head, throat and neck that may appear black or reddish orange depending on the light.
-The chest, abdomen and sides are gray with a green tint.
-Wings and tail are dark dusky black and there is a pale eye ring.
-Females have a green crown, back and tail, any of which may show some minor iridescence.
-The chest, throat and abdomen are pale gray, and the pale gray throat has central dark red spots or splotches.
+Female Anna's hummingbirds have a green crown, back, and tail, any of which may show some minor iridescence.
+The chest, throat, and abdomen are pale gray, and the pale gray throat has central dark red spots or splotches.
 The wings and tail are dark and there are white spots on the outer tail feathers.
 Females have a white patch over the eye, though the extent of the white can vary.

 Like most hummingbird species, Anna’s hummingbirds are not extremely vocal.
 They will make a very high pitched, raspy buzz as well as “chip” and “pip” notes when perched or while chasing intruders, and their sounds and songs can be heard year-round.
 While singing, male Anna's hummingbirds often perch high on twigs or wires and will droop their wings slightly.